ritua2/DockerImageBuilder/README.md

 -------

-MIDAS is a development tools to assist in the automatic creation of docker images.
+MIDAS is a development tool to assist in the automatic creation of docker images.

 ## Installation